Atrial septal defect (ASD)Congenital heart defect - ASD; Birth defect heart - ASD; Primum ASD; Secundum ASD

 Exams and Tests

-The doctor will check how large and severe an ASD is based on the symptoms, physical exam, and the results of heart tests.
+The health care provider will check how large and severe an ASD is based on the symptoms, physical exam, and the results of heart tests.

-The doctor may hear abnormal heart sounds when listening to the chest with a stethoscope.
-A murmur may be heard only in certain body positions, and sometimes a murmur may not be heard at all.
-A murmur means that blood is flowing in a turbulent (not smooth) way.
+The provider may hear abnormal heart sounds when listening to the chest with a stethoscope.
+A murmur may be heard only in certain body positions.
+Sometimes, a murmur may not be heard at all.
+A murmur means that blood is not flowing through the heart smoothly.

-The physical exam may also reveal signs of heart failure in some adults.
+The physical exam may also show signs of heart failure in some adults.

 Other tests that may be done include: